RationalityEnhancement/ReflectiveLearningChatbots/README.md

   * Follow instructions to create a new project in MongoDB Atlas.
 * If you already have an account, log in to MongoDB Cloud and navigate to MongoDB Atlas.
   * Navigate to your organization, where you will find an overview of all your projects.
 Click on "New Project" in the top right.
 * Follow instructions to create a database cluster within this project.
-The free (shared) version with default settings will work as well.
+The free (shared) version with default settings will work.
 * You will be asked to create a user+password to ensure restricted access to the database.
 Once this is done, creating the cluster may take a few minutes.
-* Navigate to the 'Clusters' tab and click on 'CONNECT'.
-Choose the third option (MongoDB Compass), and copy the connection string starting with _mongodb+srv://_.
+* Navigate to the 'Database' tab under 'Deployment' and click on 'Connect' next to your new cluster.
+Choose the third option (MongoDB Compass), and copy the connection string starting with _mongodb+srv://_ under step (2).
+Downloading MongoDB Compass (step 1) is not necessary.
 * The connection string will have a part _\<password\>_ which should be replaced with the password of the user created above.
+If the database has multiple users, then the _\<user\>_ part will also have to be replaced with the corresponding username created when the cluster is created.
 Save this connection string for later.
-* On the left, choose 'Network Access', click 'ADD IP ADDRESS', and add the address 0.0.0.0.
-This will ensure that the database is accessible by any user that has the user password
+* On the left, choose 'Network Access', click 'ADD IP ADDRESS', and add the address "0.0.0.0" without quotes or click 'Allow Access from Anywhere' to automatically do this.
+This will ensure that the database is accessible by anyone that has the database connection string.

 ### Creating a Bot